signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 ![ExFlow Import Journal](@site/static/img/media/image311.png)

+Misc.
+Charge and Difference Lines can be matched to a Purchase order, if its is within tolerance.
+If the "Order No." field is populated and the line is a perfect match to the Purchase order line, it will match.
+If not a perfect match, any matching discrepancies (qty or price) will be reflected as an Action Message.

 ### Automatically Disable PO Matching For Misc.
 Charges
 Go to ***ExFlow Setup --> OCR Import --> Automatically Disable PO Matching For Misc.
 Charges***